Main Content

 Procedure for Determining Whether to Pursue Patent Protection and Commercialization

-1. The Intellectual Property Review Committee (IPRC)shall review all invention disclosures, evaluate their patentability and potential commercial value, and make a recommendation to the Associate Provost for Research.
+1. The Intellectual Property Review Committee (IPRC)shall review all invention disclosures, evaluate their patentability and potential commercial value, and make a recommendation to the Vice Provost for Research.
 The input and advice of consultants and legal counsel may be sought during this process.

-2. The Associate Provost for Research shall make a determination whether the University should seek patent protection for an invention.
+2. The Vice Provost for Research shall make a determination whether the University should seek patent protection for an invention.
 That determination will depend upon the availability of funds and an assessment of the invention’s commercial value.
 TCU may dispose of its rights to inventions as follows:

 • By using such rights for the public good;